swillardson/academic-kickstart/content/post/2020-06-02-civil-military-relations-and-police-violence.md

 Involving the military in any way that discusses the "kinetic environment" or "battle space" or any other military jargon will only serve to deepen divides in the country.

 I wanted to share my experiences with policing in the military to show that even in the military, policing doesn't have to be violent and antagonistic.
 It may have to be firm and it may be defensive, but the militarization of the police without proper training and with a shift in mindset of police departments is a very bad direction.
 When I see police going out of their way to make contact with those that are not directly threatening their life or the life of others, I am angry.
 More angry than I've been in a long time.

+___

+I want to thank anyone who came and read this piece here because of the Twitter thread I wrote summarizing the content.

+[^1]: My first post had this listed as nine years.
+I was in for nine years and have been out nearly 11.